 Many new mountain bike riders aren’t aware that riding in wet, muddy conditions can cause significant damage to a mountain biking trail.
-On the other hand, there are plenty of seasoned mountain bike riders who argue that rain and mud don’t automatically make for a closed trail.
+On the other hand, there are plenty of seasoned mountain bike riders who argue that rain and mud do not automatically make for a closed trail.
 In general, the rule for riding a muddy trail is simple: don’t do it.
-Natural erosion combined with scores of bike tires tearing up loose singletrack can make for major headaches not only for trail maintenance crews but also for fellow riders clambering over newly dry ruts and exposed roots.
+Natural erosion combined with scores of bike tires tearing up loose single track can make for major headaches not only for trail maintenance crews but also for fellow riders clambering over newly dry ruts and exposed roots.

 However, general rules are just that: general.
 There are a number of factors to take into account when deciding when and whether or not your selected mountain biking trail is ready to ride in rainy conditions.

 There are mountain biking trails all over the country, and in places like the Pacific Northwest, damp, soggy, and muddy trails are inevitable.
 There’s no sense in waiting for things to get dusty because for five or six days out of the week, the trail will be wet.
 This doesn’t mean riding is a rare activity.
 It just means that sandy, loamy trails ought to be avoided, and naturally hilly, rocky trails with cohesive soils are a better choice.
 Flat or low-lying trails can suffer from the worst wear and tear, particularly if they’ve been compacted by man or machine.

 Soil type is a major factor to consider before riding in the rain, and although some people leave as much as 24 hours per every inch of rain before riding, the fact is that various soils dry out quicker than others, and the 24-hour/inch rule need not always apply.
 It is true, however, that a drier trail is less susceptible to damage than a wet one.